mark-omarov/thumbnailer/README.md

 You only need it for LSP and editor support, unless you enjoy pain, of course.

+## Deployment example

+All services are published to [ghcr](https://github.com/mark-omarov/thumbnailer/pkgs/container/thumbnailer) and can be deployed anywhere.
+You can see an example compose file [here](docs/example.compose.yml).

 ### Available APIs

 If you use [Insomia](https://insomnia.rest/), here is the [API collection json export](docs/insomnia-collection.json).